wjlim/dedup_rate_predict/README.md

 ## 📊 Default Configuration Performance
 With the default configuration (block_size of 100MB and chunk_size of 300,000), here's what you can expect:

+Raw data: 50X Whole Genome Sequencing data
-Memory Usage: Approximately 80GB
+Memory Usage: Approximately 41GB
-Processors Used: 8
+Processors Used: 16
-Time Taken: About 30 minutes
+Time Taken: About ~3000 seconds
-This benchmark is based on processing the forward reads raw data of a human whole genome at 30X coverage on a system with adequate memory and CPU resources.
+This benchmark is based on processing the forward reads raw data of a human whole genome at 50X coverage on a system with adequate memory and CPU resources.

 ## ⚙️ Customization
 Enhance performance by customizing block and chunk sizes with -b and -c flags: